 - Food sensitivities

-Should I stop probiotic supplements before taking a Vibrant Gut ZoomerTM sample?
+Should I stop probiotic supplements before taking Vibrant Gut ZoomerTM sample?

 The Vibrant Gut ZoomerTM measures microorganism 16sRNA from a person’s stool sample.
-The results reflect the relative abundance of these microorganisms (bacteria, candida yeast, parasites, and viruses) compared to a reference range at the time of the sample.
+The results reflect the relative abundance of these microorganisms (bacteria, candida yeast, parasites) compared to a reference range at the time of the sample.
 Thus, if a person is using a probiotic supplement the days/weeks leading up to the sample collection, their sample will reflect the ecosystem as influenced by the probiotics.

 Our practitioners usually like to use the Gut ZoomerTM in one of two ways.
 They will either have the patient remove or discontinue the probiotic for ~2 weeks before sample collection.
 The sample will then represent a person’s “baseline” microbiome ecosystem and a practitioner can individually recommend probiotic supplementation from baseline.
 The second strategy would be to run a Gut ZoomerTM about ~one month into probiotic supplement to determine if that particular product is affective for that individual.

-The Gut ZoomerTM is a DNA test.
-PCR is used to amplify and extend products of genomic DNA in the stool sample and then Vibrant’s microarray technology is used to measure bacteria 16s RNA.
+The Gut ZoomerTM is a DNA test; genetic material is extracted from a stool sample.
+PCR is used to amplify and extend products of DNA in the stool sample and then Vibrant’smicroarray technology is used to measure bacterial 16s rDNA.

 Does this report show all of the bacteria that are growing in my gut?

 Over 1,000 microbial species have been identified in the human gastrointestinal tract, and research is still evolving in this area.
-Of all the bacterial species identified, only about 100 bacterial species have been associated with potential health outcomes based on existing scientific studies published in peer-reviewed journals.
-The Vibrant Gut ZoomerTM measures those species identified as having the greatest impact on health and disease.
+Of all the bacterial species identified, only a few hundred of those species have been associated with potential health outcomes based on existing scientific studies published in peer-reviewed journals.

 Are there other types of bacteria that may be causing symptoms that are not on this report?